 A limited number of tuition waivers are available to students to complete the CHW Certificate programs.
 If selected for the tuition waiver, recipients must agree to meet the following requirements:

-*** The course is composed of 100 hours of in-class training and projects, held at the main campus and regional campuses in Sikeston, Malden, and Kennett.
+*** The course is composed of 100 hours of training and projects, held at the Southeastern Missouri Area Health Education Center (SEMO AHEC) Office in Poplar Bluff Missouri.

 (This schedule is subject to change)